-Usually, there are two types of shadow copies present in Windows 10 namely DiskShadow and VssAdmin.
+Usually, there are two types of shadow copies present in Windows 11 or 10 namely DiskShadow and VssAdmin.
 Restore points can be deleted along with these files using disk clean up too, from the System Properties as well as by through a command.
 Try out any methods from the below section and remove them before these become a cause of imminent trouble.

 Delete System Restore and Shadow copies